Summer Institute in American Legal Practice Program Details

 A Rigorous Summer Program

-Students in the program attend classes Monday through Thursday.
+Summer Institute students attend classes Monday through Thursday.
 In cooperation with Drexel’s English Language Center, the curriculum includes intensive training in English, with an emphasis on language essential to legal practice.
 A second portion of the curriculum focuses on teaching participants core aspects of the American Legal System.

 But the classroom is not enough.
 Our program emphasizes the reality of American Legal Practice.
 Each afternoon, participants attend meetings at law firms, corporations and government agencies, receiving lectures from practicing attorneys who share important insights into the form and style of legal practice in the United States.